Training a Task-Specific Image Reconstruction Loss: Ablation analysis

-The ablation studies test the importance of task-specific MDF, the number of images used to train the discriminator, the choice of seed image and the number of discriminator scales.
+The ablation studies test the importance of task-specific MDF, the choice of seed image, the number of images used to train the discriminator and the number of discriminator scales.
 The latter two studies are described in the appendix.

-\paragraph{Task-specific distortions} Here we test whether a generator trained on one task can serve as a feature-wise loss for another task.
+\paragraph{Task-specific distortions} Here we test whether the loss trained on one task can serve as a feature extractor for another.
 We train DnCNN for JPEG artifact removal using MDF with introduced either noise or JPEG distortions (different vectors $\rvz^{k}$).
-The task-specific discriminator gained moderate performance increase in terms of PSNR (25.75\,dB for MDF~JPEG and 25.61\,dB for MFD~noise) but resulted in images of much better visual quality (see Fig.~\ref{fig:ablation_jpeg}).
+The task-specific discriminator gained moderate performance increase in terms of PSNR (25.75\,dB for MDF~JPEG and 25.61\,dB for MFD~noise) but resulted in images of much better visual quality, as shown in Fig.~\ref{fig:ablation_jpeg}.

-\paragraph{Number of seed images} Next we investigate the impact of increasing the number of seed images while training the MDF loss function.
-The plot in Fig.~\ref{fig:number_of_seed_images} shows that the performance of EDSR increases by only 0.03\,dB when trained on 4 images and then it saturates.
-We did not observe any improvement in visual quality.
-Because the increase in performance in negligible when adding more seed images, we used a single image for training in our results.